Uminosachi/sd-webui-inpaint-anything/README.md

 * Use sketching to point the area you want to inpaint.
 You can undo and adjust the pen size.
 * Click the "Create mask" button.
 The mask will appear in the selected mask image area.

+### Mask Adjustment
+* "Expand mask region" button: Use this to slightly expand the area of the mask for broader coverage.
+* "Apply sketch to mask" button: Clicking this will exclude the sketched area from the mask.

 ### Inpainting Tab

 * Enter the Prompt and Negative Prompt, Choose the Inpainting Model ID.